And the Sea Will Tell: Murder trial and sentencing

 In January 1981, a South African couple visiting Palmyra found a human skull and other bones apparently washed up on the beach after a storm.
 The skull was identified via dental records as Eleanor Graham's.
 Forensic authorities concluded that Graham had been either shot or bludgeoned to death, dismembered, "burned with an acetylene torch," and placed in a WWII-era aluminum storage container which was then "wired shut" and dumped into the lagoon.
-Mac Graham's body was never found.
+Malcolm Graham's body was never found.

 Meanwhile, in July 1979, Walker had escaped from the federal prison on McNeil Island in Washington State.
 He was recaptured in late 1981, in Arizona, and had his existing sentence lengthened by five years for the escape.

 Walker was tried and convicted of Eleanor Graham's murder.
 He was incarcerated at United States Penitentiary, Victorville, in California.
 Although Walker never testified, the defense claimed that he and Stearns were attempting to return the Sea Wind to Hawaii with the Iola in tow, but the Iola ran aground on the reef as they exited the lagoon and had to be abandoned.
 During the voyage back to Hawaii, the defense claimed, a large swordfish damaged the Sea Winds hull below the waterline, necessitating her repair and subsequent repainting and renaming.

 Stephanie Stearns was tried separately in the United States District Court for the Northern District of California in San Francisco.
 After Bugliosi argued that Walker had committed the Palmyra murders himself without Stearns's participation or knowledge, and following her testimony at the trial, the jury returned a verdict of not guilty.
 Bugliosi spends much of the book emphasizing the complexity of his legal work on the case and his surprise at Stearns's lack of gratitude after the verdict.

 Aftermath

 The book was adapted into the 1991 television film And the Sea Will Tell, directed by Tommy Lee Wallace, which aired on CBS as a 4-hour film.
 Part 1 aired on February 24, and Part 2 was aired two days later.

 The trial lawyer who represented Walker, Earle Partington, sued Bugliosi for defamation, claiming that both the book and the docudrama portrayed Partington in a negative light.
 The court found for Bugliosi, ruling that this was his protected opinion.

 Walker was released on parole in September 2007 at the age of 69, after serving 22 years of a life sentence, and died of a stroke on April 26, 2010, at the age of 72.
 Prior to his death, Walker had been living in a trailer home in Willits, California.
-Walker (writing as Wesley G. Walker) claimed in a book about the case that he had been seduced by Mrs. Graham and, in the midst of lovemaking, had been caught by Mr. Graham, who shot his wife and attempted to shoot Walker.
+Walker (writing as Wesley G. Walker) claimed in a book about the case that he had been seduced by Mrs. Graham and, in the midst of sex, had been caught by Mr. Graham, who shot his wife and attempted to shoot Walker.
 Malcolm Graham's body has never been found.